openeuropa/oe_whitelabel/README.md

 docker-compose exec web ./vendor/bin/run drupal:site-install
 ```

-Using default configuration, the development site files should be available in the `build` directory and the development site should be available at: [http://127.0.0.1:8080/build](http://127.0.0.1:8080/build).
+Using default configuration, the development site files should be available in the `build` directory and the development site should be available at: [http://127.0.0.1:8080/build](http://127.0.0.1:8080/build) or [http://web:8080/build](http://web:8080/build).

 #### Running the tests